RaVeR76/My-Vinyl-Answer/README.md

 ### You Spent Our Life Savings On A Vinyl Job Lot

-#### User Story : I want to be able to add as many records / vinyls as I want
+#### User Story : I want to be able to add as many vinyls as I want

 * **Plan**
+I want the user to be able to add as much vinyl as they want and with total ease.

+The user will be able select this option from the navbar once they have logged in or registered.
+I will entail a simple form with the required inputs for the user to fill out.
+They can then submit the new vinyl information for storing in their personal accessible database.
+I will then flash up a notification to say that they have been successful with their vinyl collection incrementation and redirect back them to their **My Vinyl** page .... simples !

 * **Implementation**